Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 git merge feature/your-branch

-npm install # or yarn install / pnpm install
+npm install # or: pnpm install / yarn install

-# 6. Validate and commit
+# 5. Validate and commit the regenerated lockfile

 git add package-lock.json